 Step 1.
-From the next download button to download the latest version of Apple Music Converter for Mac OS X (or Windows version), install and run it.
+From the above download button to download the latest version of Apple Music Converter for Mac.

-Tips: what you download is a free trial version, that you can only convert 3 minute each file.
-To get a full version without limitations, click the Shopping Cart icon to get the registration key.
+Tips: What you download is a free trial version, that you can only convert 3 minutes each file.
+If you want to get a full version without limitations, just click the Shopping Cart icon to get the license info including registration name and key.

 Step 2.
 Click "+" button to load your Apple Music files.